Gospel of Thomas: Intertextuality with the Gospel of John

 Another argument for an early date is what some scholars have suggested is an interplay between the Gospel of John and the logia of Thomas.
-Parallels between the two have been taken to suggest that Thomas' logia preceded John's work, and that the latter was making a point-by-point riposte to Thomas, either in real or mock conflict.
+Parallels between the two have been taken to suggest that Thomas's logia preceded John's work, and that the latter was making a point-by-point riposte to Thomas, either in real or mock conflict.
 This seeming dialectic has been pointed out by several New Testament scholars, notably Gregory J. Riley, April DeConick, and Elaine Pagels.
 Though differing in approach, they argue that several verses in the Gospel of John are best understood as responses to a Thomasine community and its beliefs.
-Pagels, for example, says that the Gospel of John states that Jesus contains the divine light, while several of Thomas' sayings refer to the light born 'within'.
+Pagels, for example, says that the Gospel of John states that Jesus contains the divine light, while several of Thomas's sayings refer to the light born 'within'.